Data Products¶

 The Actian Data Intelligence Platform supports data products and data contracts natively.
 It enables organizations to manage, govern, and maximize the value of their data assets as products:

-Define your data products and data contracts with YAML descriptors containing all relevant information for discovery and consumption (name, description, terms and conditions, custom properties, and so on).
+- Define your data products and data contracts with YAML descriptors that include all relevant information for discovery and consumption (for example, name, description, terms and conditions, and custom properties).

-Synchronize data products and their data contracts from your CI/CD pipelines by using our dedicated Data Product API.
+- Synchronize data products and their data contracts from your CI/CD pipelines by using the dedicated Data Product API.

-Manage data products and all their components in the Studio to enrich their documentation and publish them into the enterprise marketplace.
+- Manage data products and their components in the Studio to enrich their documentation and publish them to the enterprise marketplace.

-Search, find, and understand data products thanks to the graph-powered search engine and an optimized layout dedicated to the discovery of these new item types.
+- Search, find, and understand data products using the graph-powered search engine and an optimized layout dedicated to the discovery of these new item types.

 The following are the key benefits of implementing data products in the Actian Data Intelligence Platform: